-3 Days Maasai Mara safari is an action-packed wildlife theatre in one of the most popular game parks in Africa, wildlife theatre, personalized private tour.
+3 Days Maasai Mara safari is an action-packed wildlife theatre in one of the most popular game parks in Africa, wildlife theatre, a personalized private tour.

 The world re-known Maasai Mara Game Reserve is a northern extension of the Serengeti National Park which is located in Tanzania.
 Maasai Mara covers an area of 1510km².
 The Maasai Mara ecosystem is composed of rivers i.e Talek river and the Mara River which is the main water supply for the ecosystem.